 Previously James was working with the Care Quality Commission as their National Advisor on Patient Safety and recently has advised on the establishment of the new Healthcare Safety Investigation Branch (HSIB).

-James is currently the Managing Director of Patient Safety Learning, a not for profit organisation that promotes patient safety improvement nationally and globally.
+James was the Managing Director of Patient Safety Learning, a not for profit organisation that promotes patient safety improvement nationally and globally.